Szybowcowy Zakład Doświadczalny: Organizational changes

 In the early 1950s, the SZD was incorporated into a Sports Aviation Equipment Works Management (Zarząd Zakładów Sprzętu Lotnictwa Sportowego), as a design centre.
 The management also covered glider production works (ZSLS) in Jeżów (Grunau), Gdańsk-Wrzeszcz (until 1954), Poznań, Krosno and Wrocław (from 1956).
 In 1957 this management was subordinated to the Central Management of Communications Equipment Industry (later PZL Aerospace Industry Union).

 In 1963, Sports Aviation Equipment Works (Zakłady Sprzętu Lotnictwa Sportowego, ZSLS) was created in Bielsko-Biała, with the SZD as its main division.
 Works in Jeżów and Wrocław became its production divisions (works in Poznań and Krosno were excluded from the glider industry as separate Communication Equipment Factories - WSK).
 About 1969, the SZD was renamed to Glider Development and Construction Experimental Works (Zakład Doświadczalny Rozwoju i Budowy Szybowców), and in 1971 to Gliding Research and Development Centre (Ośrodek Badawczo-Rozwojowy Szybownictwa).
 Despite these changes, new designs were still marked with SZD letters.
 Around this time, works in Bielsko-Biała were enhanced.

 Designs and production

 In 1946-1972 only, the Polish centralized glider industry, focussed around the SZD, produced 2743 gliders, of which 1167 were exported (starting from 1951), 367 of which to Western countries.

 In 1973 series production of laminate gliders started.

 Continuation by Allstar PZL Glider

 After the end of communism in Poland, the glider production and design centre in Bielsko-Biała together with other production plants was renamed in the 1990s to a state-owned enterprise PZL-Bielsko (full name: Przedsiębiorstwo Doświadczalno-Produkcyjne Szybownictwa PZL-Bielsko).
-Plans for restructuring the company could not brought to a successful end because it liquidated in 2008.
+Plans for restructuring the company could not be brought to a successful end because it was liquidated in 2008.

 In 2002 the main production plant in Bielsko and the design department was taken over by a company Allstar PZL Glider Sp.z o.o.
 The company now produces and develops several SZD gliders for aerobatics and cross-country: